Iyanla Vanzant on Her Life-Threatening Health Emergency (3:49)

 What are the complications of toxic diverticulitis?

 The dreaded complication of toxic diverticulitis is rupture of your colon.
 Rupture of the colon is a life-threatening condition.
-If your intestines rupture, bacteria that are normally present in your intestine release into your abdomen, which can cause a serious infection, septic shock, and even death.
+When the intestines burst, intestinal bacteria shoots out into your abdomen, which often leads to fatal infections and septic shock.
 Other complications of toxic diverticulitis include:

 · Bleeding and blood loss